Thursday, August 14, 2025

 ARTICLE V—STEERING COMMITTEE AND OFFICERS

-5.1 The WARF Steering Committee shall consist of six to nine members elected at large for three year staggered terms, beginning in January.
+5.1 The WARF Steering Committee shall consist of four to nine members elected at large for three year staggered terms, beginning in January.
 There is no limit on consecutive terms.

 5.2 The Steering Committee shall select its own officers annually at the January meeting.
-These include Chair, Vice Chair, Secretary, Treasurer, and Information Officer.
+These include Chair, Secretary, Treasurer and Information Officer.
 Self-nomination and prior discussion is expected.
-At the December meeting, that year’s Vice-Chair shall designate a retiring or continuing member of the Steering Committee to conduct the selection of new officers in January.
+At the December meeting, that year’s Chair shall designate a retiring or continuing member of the Steering Committee to conduct the selection of new officers in January.
 Officers assume office immediately.

 5.3 The Steering Committee shall establish ad hoc committees as needed.
 Committees may include people from the general WARF membership as well as from the Steering Committee.